-An artificial lake and a small river specially designed for boating enables children and adults to take a trip on a miniature boat.
+An artificial lake and a small river have specially designed for boating enables.
+Thus, children and adults to take a trip on a miniature boat.
 A fleet of 18 mini vessels (scale models of trawlers, cargos ships, Mississippi steam-boats…) plies its trade against an unusual backdrop with a Chinese-style bridge, a Japanese foot-bridge and a suspension bridge that’s a replica of San Francisco’s Golden Gate.

 Have fun on the fairground attractions island at Saint-Savinien

 In the centre of the île de la Grenouillette, there are several old fairground rides which are sure to delight the kids!
 They include a ‘top racing driver’-themed 1900-vintage merry-go-round, swings from the 1920s and a pedal car racing track.
-Beside the main channel, an outdoor inflatable play park promises even more fun, with giant slides and well-shaded play areas for very young children.
+Beside the main channel, an outdoor inflatable play park promises even more fun.
+It iscomposed with giant slides and well-shaded play areas for very young children.

 Hire an electric boat or a pedalo

-At Saint-Savinien’s water sports centre, located between the Charente and the man-made channel that was created to ease river traffic along this loop of the Charente, you can rent out various kinds of vessels: electric or motor-boats (no boating licence required), pedalos and canoes.
-Boats are rented by the hour or the day and offer a great opportunity to enjoy a relaxing trip along the Charente River, taking in the wonderful countryside as you go.
+The Saint-Savinien’s water sports centre is located between the Charente and the man-made channel that was created to ease river traffic along this loop of the Charente.
+You can rent out various kinds of vessels: electric or motor-boats (no boating licence required), pedalos and canoes.
+Boats are rented by the hour or the day.
+They offer a great opportunity to enjoy a relaxing trip along the Charente River.
+Taking in the wonderful countryside as you go.

 Meeting local artists and craftspeople

 Recently classed as a ‘Ville et Métiers d’Art’(a town with a thriving arts and crafts scene), the village of Saint-Savinien-sur-Charente has, over the last few years, developed into a real hub for artists and creatives.
-The arrival of numerous craftspeople has led the local council to develop venues and exhibition spaces where they can showcase their skills.
+The arrival of numerous craftspeople has led the local council to develop venues and exhibition spaces.
+Thus, they can showcase their skills.

 Exploring local studios and art galleries

-Right in the heart of the village you’ll find galleries and studios belonging to local professional artists and craftspeople including stone sculptors, cutlery-makers, painters, wood-turners and metal-workers.
+Right in the heart of the village you’ll find galleries and studios.
+They belong to local professional artists and craftspeople including stone sculptors, cutlery-makers, painters, wood-turners and metal-workers.
 Shop window displays that are changed each month are another draw in the town centre.

 See the arts hub, a venue devoted to arts and crafts